 8.3.
-In addition to the provisions of 5.11. of this Procedure, at any point in Stage 3, the Monitoring Officer may also consider that the matter can reasonably be resolved without the need for a hearing.
-In such a case, they will consult the Independent Person and the complainant and seek to agree a fair resolution which also helps to ensure higher standards of conduct for the future.
+In addition to a decision at Stage 3, the Monitoring Officer in consultation with the Independent Person, as indicated, may also consider that the matter can reasonably be resolved without the need for a hearing.
+This can be at Stage 5, following conclusion of an investigation.
+In such a case, they will consult the complainant and seek to agree a fair resolution which also helps to ensure higher standards of conduct for the future.
 Such resolution may include the Councillor acknowledging that their conduct was unacceptable and offering an apology, and/or other remedial action (such as training or mediation).
-If the Councillor complies with the suggested resolution, the Monitoring Officer will report the matter to the Standards Committee (or the Parish Council) for information but will take no further action.
-If the Councillor fails to abide by the terms of the alternative remedy the Monitoring Office may re-open the issue and refer the case to the Standards Sub-Committee for a hearing to determine whether there has been a breach of the Code of Conduct.
+See Appendix 2 for further guidance of what informal resolution means.
+If the Councillor complies with the suggested resolution, the Monitoring Officer will report the matter to the Standards Committee (and the Parish.
+Town or Community Council) for information but will take no further action.
+If the Councillor fails to abide by the terms of the informal resolution the Monitoring Office is likely to refer the case to the Standards Sub-Committee for a hearing to determine whether there has been a breach of the Code of Conduct.
+Note, once the matter has been referred to the Sub-Committee, then it will be for that Sub-Committee to determine the matter and any sanction (if applicable).